 The Anne Frank Center USA – Tribeca

 Anne Frank's face is practically synonymous with the Holocaust.
 Many school-age kids have already come across her iconic book, The Diary of a Young Girl, in their school or local public library.
 The New York-based Anne Frank Center USA opened in 2012 and is an off-shoot of the organization started by Anne's father, Otto Frank, to use her words as a teaching tool and a warning about the dangers of discrimination.
-For children, the stat of 6 million dead is hard to grasp; the tale of one girl in hiding with her family is much more accessible.
-Visitors learn about her story through photos of her growing up and excerpts from her diary.
+For children, the idea of 6 million dead is hard to grasp; the tale of one girl in hiding with her family is much more accessible.
+Formerly a visitors' center with exhibitions centered around Anne's diary and life, as of 2016 the Anne Frank Center offers its programs in schools, communities, and institutions, including traveling exhibits and performances that are often open to the public.
+See their calendar for specific locations and upcoming public exhibits and performances.
 Try to attend one of the museum's performances of its special family program Conversations with Anne, an interactive performance featuring an actress playing Anne who takes questions from the audience.
-Appropriate for ages 9 and up.